shohan-pherones/vista-safari-server/README.md

 3. Run `yarn` to install project dependencies.
 4. Start the development server with `yarn dev`.

+Or if you have Docker and Docker Compose installed on your machine, you can simply execute `docker-compose build` and `docker-compose up` to start the app.

 ## Conclusion

 Vista Safari is your gateway to unforgettable travel experiences.
 Whether you're a user eager to explore new destinations or an admin managing the travel platform, Vista Safari provides the tools and features you need.
 Start your journey with Vista Safari today.